mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 The twin also contains various metadata about the device such as connection state, last activity time, and so forth.

-The key thing that the twin exposes is the "desired" and "reported" state of the device as two separate fields.
+The key elements that are exposed by a twin is the "desired" and "reported" state of the device as two separate fields.
-[Richard: I added some more words here]
+The Twin *does not* define the **type** of a property, tag or metadata fields.
+It also does not define the set of **actions** and **message formats**.

 ```javascript
 	{